-This strategy represents part of NCC's continuing commitment to investing in children and young people who are in greatest need.
+This strategy represents part of NCC's continuing commitment to investing in children and young people who are in greatest need, and seeks to compliment the Nottinghamshire Child and Family Poverty Strategy 2011.

 Early Intervention

 The development of effective early intervention and prevention services is critical at a time of reducing resources across the public sector and rising demand for specialist services.